-Best subwoofer: beef up the bass of your audio with the best home cinema subs
+Best subwoofers: beef up the bass with our pick for your home theater

 The best subwoofers to get the greatest audio power from your home theater system

-Subwoofers are speakers that specifically deliver bass frequencies (these are the frequencies at 20-200Hz if you want to get technical).
+Subwoofers are speakers that specifically deliver bass frequencies (if you want to get technical, these are the frequencies at 20-200Hz).
 Yes, of course, you can get bass from ordinary speakers, but with a subwoofer, you'll get the kind of bass vibrating around the room and through your seat.

-It's what delivers the authentic movie theater experience.
+It's what delivers the authentic movie theater experience we all love.
 Of course, subwoofers aren't purely for movie buffs, though.
-On the other hand, if you love listening to bass-heavy music, a subwoofer will definitely enhance the experience.
-And if you're just building your audio setup, take a look at our guide to the best surround sound systems.
+If you love listening to bass-heavy music, a subwoofer will definitely enhance the experience.
+And if you're building your audio setup, you can take a look at our guide to the best surround sound systems.

-Here's our pick of the best and most popular subwoofers available now.
-We've considered size, appearance, frequency response, and how easily it'll connect to your current system.
+Below is our pick of the best subwoofers available now, including our overall winner - the Sonos Sub (Gen 3).
+We've considered everything from size, appearance, and frequency response, as well as how easily it'll connect to your current system.

 Specifications